 Simple solutions are not available in our interconnected global economy.
 While significant industry efforts are underway to highlight the issues and draw attention to them, the plight of the international moving industry and its customers will barely register as a blip on the radars of government regulators.

-Read more here in my Global Shipping Crisis Caused by Coivd-19 post.
+Read more here in my Global Shipping Crisis Caused by COVID-19 post.

 Only take the items that are most important to you.
-If you can live without it, then save yourself the expense of getting it moved.
+If you can live without one, you can save yourself the expense of getting it moved.

-Try and cut down storage time.
-Stick to the rules so you don’t pay additional duty and tax.
+Try to reduce storage time.
+Follow the rules to avoid paying additional duty and tax.

 If you are looking to ship household goods on a tight deadline, this can increase the cost, especially if the mover needs to make a special trip just for your move.
 When there are no strict deadlines, the shipping cost may be cheaper due to the shipping company’s ability to combine several clients’ shipments into one.